Uniswap/docs/versioned_docs/version-V1/overview/nftl/distribution.md

 ## Community Giveaways

 Every project needs quality memes!
 Join the [Nifty League Discord](https://discord.gg/niftyleague) for access to free NFTL distributions to community members who go above and beyond contributing to discussions.
-To facilitate this, we've configured a [Discord tip bot](https://tip.cc/) for our team and community moderators to tip Degens in the server.
+To facilitate this, we've configured a [Discord tip bot](https://tip.cc/) for our team and community moderators to tip DEGEN in the server.
 Please note, we spent a combined total of 7M NFTL via the tip bot over the first two months post-mint for marketing.

 ## Initial Supply

-In September 2021, we decided to close our AXS holders airdrop early and reward our Degen holders with 212.85M NFTL in total.
-A portion of these tokens were claimable when purchasing a Degen NFT, and the rest were airdropped to holders prior to the sale based on a snapshot taken at [Block #13360120](https://etherscan.io/block/13360120).
+In September 2021, we decided to close our AXS holders airdrop early and reward our DEGEN holders with 212.85M NFTL in total.
+A portion of these tokens were claimable when purchasing a DEGEN NFT, and the rest were airdropped to holders prior to the sale based on a snapshot taken at [Block #13360120](https://etherscan.io/block/13360120).
 Please note, a total of 256K NFTL was claimed while the AXS airdrop contract was open.

 100M NFTL was allocated for a team development fund which is time-locked for 6 months from [Block #13228502](https://etherscan.io/tx/0x3649b00464903b78608f8de9308aec339ecd7446f1dc2de26a9913d2d5468ecf).